-In Part A, there are three core papers A0, A1 and A2, nine papers A3-A11 relating to the long options, and paper ASO relating to the short options.
-Paper A2 is of 3 hours' duration, whilst the remaining papers are 1.5 hours' duration.
+Part A consists of two core papers A0 and A2, papers A3, A4, A5, A8 relating to the long options and paper ASO relating to the short options.
+Paper A2 is of 3 hours' duration, as it includes both A2.1 Metric Spaces and A2.2 Complex Analysis, whilst the remaining papers are 1.5 hours' duration.

-You are required to offer Papers A0, A1, A2 and ASO, and five or six papers from A3-A11.
-In all papers, each question is worth 25 marks and you may submit attempts to as many questions as you wish.
+In all papers, each question is worth 25 marks and candidates may submit answers to as many questions as they wish.